Delivering a reliable, sustainable water supply

-Four high-pressure pump stations move water east from the port across the Atacama Desert and up to a reservoir at the mine.
-In addition, we delivered 75 miles (120 kilometers) of new 220-kilovolt transmission lines, built three new substations, and expanded four existing substations to power the system.
+Water is transported to over 10,000 feet (3,100 meters) above sea level by four high-pressure pump stations from the port across the Atacama Desert to a reservoir at the mine.
+In addition, we installed 75 miles (120 kilometers) of new 220-kilovolt transmission lines, built three new substations, and expanded four existing substations to power the system.
 The new plant includes an offshore intake and outfall system more than 65 feet (20 meters) below the surface of the Pacific Ocean.

-The system brings seawater into the desalination plant, filters much of its dissolved mineral and biological content using a reverse-osmosis process, and circulates extracted brine and other material back into the ocean.
-The desalinated water is pumped to the mine.
+The system brings seawater into the desalination plant, filters much of its dissolved mineral and biological content using a reverse osmosis process and circulates extracted brine and other material back into the ocean.
+The desalinated water is then pumped to the mine.